bretthall/Wyatt-STM/doc/doc.md

 This document concentrates on how to use the system.
 For more information on how well the system has worked for us at Wyatt Technology please see either this [paper](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4438.pdf) or this [talk](https://youtu.be/k20nWb9fHj0) from CppCon 2015.

+For a detailed reference see the [Doxygen](http://www.stack.nl/~dimitri/doxygen/index.html) generated reference files in `ref`.
+These files are generated from the headers in `wstm` using the `Doxyfile` in the `doc` directory.

 ## Core System

 The core of the STM system is defined in the `WSTM` namespace in file `wstm/stm.h`.